AngleProtocol/angle-docs/guides/app-guides/leverage.md

 1. Select your vault and the `Leverage` action.
 2. Input the amount of collateral that you want to deposit
 3. Input the amount of additional exposure you want on the collateral token, or choose your leverage from the slider.
-4. Make sure to double check the summary on the screen, and click on `Add step` to move on to the final section and finalize the transaction.
+4. Make sure to double check the summary on the screen and click on `Add step` to move on to the final section.
+5. Approve your tokens to be used by the protocol through a permit signature or an approval transaction.
+6. (optional) If using non-wrapped tokens, approve the router contract to interact with your vault to do the transaction.
+7. Finally, send the transaction to be executed.

 {% hint style="info" %}
 You have the possibility to use ETH and stETH instead of wETH and wstETH.
 In this case, transactions will require two permit or approval: one to approve the wrapping of your tokens by the router contract, and another one for the actual transaction.